dgk453/nocturne_lab/README.md

 ```
 where setting `reg-weight 0.0` will just run standard MAPPO.
 We used a regularization weight between 0.02 - 0.08 for the paper.

+## Nocturne PPO and HR-PPO benchmark

+For transparency and reproducibility, we provide a detailed [report](https://api.wandb.ai/links/daphnecor/hhgw98vr) with a PPO and HR-PPO run on 15 scenarios.

 ## Basic RL interface